 Pressure washers are easy to operate but can cause injury or damage to property if used incorrectly.
 Here are a few simple safety measures to protect yourself and others as well as property:

-- Carefully read the user manual or watch instructional videos online before using a pressure washer for the first time.
+- Read the manual.
+Carefully read the user manual or watch instructional videos online before using a pressure washer for the first time.

-- Wear safety glasses to protect your eyes from particles of paint and dirt.
+- Take the necessary precaution.
+Wear safety glasses to protect your eyes from particles of paint and dirt.

-- Do not stand on an unstable ladder or surface when operating a pressure washer.
+- Be careful where you stand.
+Do not stand on an unstable ladder or surface when operating a pressure washer.

-- Maintain a sturdy grip and in a firm stance to prevent losing control of the spray gun.
+- Assume the proper position.
+Maintain a sturdy grip and in a firm stance to prevent losing control of the spray gun.

-- A pressure washer is very powerful and should not be treated like a garden hose.
+- Be mindful of your surroundings.
+Take note of passing people or random animals and make sure not to hit them.
+A pressure washer is very powerful and should not be treated like a garden hose.

-Standing three to four foot away from the car and using a wider nozzle, rinse off the soap from the top down.
+- Rinse off the soap.
+Stand three to four foot away from the car and using a wider nozzle, wash away the soap from the top down.